Terms and Conditions

 18. Limit of Liability

-destroyed, Photographer's liability is limited to the return of all payments received.
+destroyed, the Photographer's liability is limited to the return of all payments received.
 The limit of

 liability for a partial loss of originals shall be a prorated amount of the photographs lost based on

-the percentage of total number of photographs agreed upon in this contract.
+the percentage of the total number of photographs agreed upon in this contract.
 The limit of liability

 shall not exceed the contract price stated herein.